h15200/notes/go.md

 - function inputs are strict between value and pointer

 ```

 // any here is same as interface{}
 func reflectSwitch(thing any) {
 switch thing.(type) {

     case string:
     	fmt.Println("this is a string and the val is", thing)
     case int:
     	fmt.Println("this is an int and the val is", thing)
     case []int:
     	fmt.Println("this is a slice of ints and the val is", thing)
     default:
     	fmt.Println("this is neither a string, number nor a slice of ints and the val is", thing)
     }

 }

 for example, this will not work
 fmt.Printf("type of interface is %v", myInterface.(type))

 ```

 - checking an interface for a specific concrete type WILL work anywhere

 ```

 val, ok := someInterface.(string); if ok {
 fmt.Println("this is a string", val)
 }

 ```

-- structs are defined at package scope mostly because methods must be declared at package scope, so any in-function structs can't have additional methods
+- structs are mostly defined at package scope because methods must be declared at package scope as a named func.
+As a result, function scoped structs can't have methods attached to them

-- package level declarations are all compiled before main()

 ## general syntax